gryphonshafer/Quizzing-Rule-Book/content/quiz_events.md

 ## Substitutions
 - Substitutions may be made only during the time-outs.
 - A team can only make one substitution per time-out.
-- A quizzer being removed from a quiz must stay out for at least three numbered questions including A and B before re-entering the quiz.
+- A quizzer being removed from a quiz must stay out for a minimum of three question numbers, including alphanumeric question numbers, before re-entering the quiz.
 - Quizzers can be substituted for any chair.
 - Quizzed-Out Quizzers:
     - May remain in the quiz to answer bonus questions.